Lethme/TerminalShell/README.md

         var numbers = paramsCollection.GetArray<int>("n"); // Arrays are only available in the end of any parameter return Math.Round(numbers!.Aggregate((acc, cur) => acc + cur).Cast<double>() / numbers!.Length, 3);
     }

-}
+    // If command method returns any value it will be displayed in your console.
+    // As it uses Object.ToString() method you can return any custom object from command method overriding ToString() method }
 ```